spatialos/online-services/docs/content/get-started/quickstart-4.md

 kubectl apply -Rf sample-matcher/
 ```

-This will recursively look through every file in the directory, generate configuration from it and push it to the cluster.
+These commands will recursively look through every file in the directories, generate configuration from them, and then push them to the cluster.
 You can then check your [Kubernetes Workloads page](https://console.cloud.google.com/kubernetes/workload) and watch as everything goes green.
 Congratulations - you've deployed successfully.

 ![]({{assetRoot}}img/workloads.png)